Skip to main content

 Frostbite can progress through various stages, each with its own set of symptoms and severity:

-2. Superficial Frostbite: If frostnip is left untreated or the person remains exposed to cold temperatures, it can become superficial frostbite.
+2. Superficial Frostbite: If frostnip is left untreated or the person remains exposed to cold temperatures, it can become superficial Frostbite.
 Here, the top layer of skin can be red and then pale—some experience a sensation of warmth, indicating that deeper skin layers are affected.
 Once back in a warm environment, symptoms like swelling, redness, itching, and blistering may appear.

-Victims must seek immediate medical attention when dealing with superficial or deep frostbite to prevent further damage and complications.
+Victims must seek immediate medical attention when dealing with superficial or deep Frostbite to prevent further damage and complications.

 Difference Between Hyperthermia and Hypothermia?